DanielBMarkham/Info-Ops/manuscript/chapter7.md

 ## Movie Special Effects

-You have been hired to created a giant plastic model of a land-attack ship for an upcoming science fiction movie.
-You all about creating giant plastic models, but what should this thing look like?
+After the Dentist job, you were hired to created a giant plastic model of a land-attack ship for an upcoming science fiction movie.
+You're all about creating giant plastic models, but what should this thing look like?

 How a particular implemented solution should be constructed.
 You have a **System Realized Structure** problem.